Not sure what an EORI number or what it will mean for your business post-Brexit?

 Can I find an EORI number by company name?

-For businesses within the EU, there is no formal way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.
+For businesses within the EU, there is no reliable way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.

 However, because Irish EORI numbers are usually the same as the company’s VAT number, you can use the tool to search by business if you know their VAT number.